pedromclaro/pedromclaro/README.md

 ### 🐧 **I’m a Linux lover ♥️**
 I've been using Linux distributions as my operating system for almost 5 years now, currently opting for Pop!_OS as my primary choice.
 As you can see, I've explored various others, whether on my personal computers or on servers.

-The criterion for the listing below was having used a distribution for at least 3 months ;D
 > Unfortunately, I couldn't find badges for the others.

 ![](https://img.shields.io/badge/Arch_Linux-1793D1?style=for-the-badge&logo=arch-linux&logoColor=white)